 What is Endometriosis?
 Endometriosis Treatment and Causes

 Endometriosis is a chronic gynecological condition that can cause chronic pelvic pain and infertility in reproductive-aged women.
 It occurs in about one-tenth of women in this age group with increased prevalence in patients experiencing chronic pelvic pain or infertility.
-Dr. Ryan Brosch from Women’s Care Florida breaks down endometriosis treatment, diagnosis, and possible causes.
+Dr. Ryan Brosch from Women’s Care breaks down endometriosis treatment, diagnosis, and possible causes.